octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Accessing to elements of a _PAIR_

-The `CAR` instruction consumes the top element of the stack (which must be a `PAIR`) and pushes back on top of the stack the left part of the pair.
+The `CAR` instruction consumes the top element of the stack (which must be a `PAIR`) and pushes back on the top of the stack the left part of the pair.

 ![](../../static/img/michelson/michelson_instruction_car_example.svg)
 <small className="figure">FIGURE 22: Illustration of the `CAR` instruction</small>